Sustainable Transportation Planning

 View Report

 The Pedestrian and Sidewalk Master Plan will help to build an inclusive and connected pedestrian network that strengthens the quality of life for the Oak Bay community.
 Enhancing the pedestrian network will also help to improve connections between other modes, such as transit.
-The key is to ensure connections are meaningful and provide continuous and direct routes that are safe, comfortable, enjoyable, and navigable for users of all ages and abilities.

 City of Coquitlam Bicycle Parking Design Guidelines